De Bruyne: Man City 'getting better and better'

 At the heart of City's victory, and recent excellent form, has been reuniting De Bruyne with Spaniard David Silva in midfield.

-"I think it's going very good; at the beginning of the season we played there and it was going well," says De Bruyne.
+"I think it's going very good; at the beginning of the season we played there and it was going well," De Bruyne says.

-"After that we changed it a little bit and the manager wanted to see what was possible in the way the team could play and maybe evolve, but maybe it was not the right time for the team because everything was new for us," he added referring to Pep Guardiola.
+"After that we changed it a little bit and the manager wanted to see what was possible in the way the team could play and maybe evolve, but maybe it was not the right time for the team because everything was new for us," he added, referring to coach Pep Guardiola's strategies.

 "But I think it's going really well.
-To play with David and Yaya [Toure] in the last few games, who are so strong with the ball, it definitely helps the team out."
+To play with David and Yaya (Toure) in the last few games, who are so strong with the ball, it definitely helps the team out."

 De Bruyne has perhaps been City's standout player over the last two seasons, and was recently compared to Dutch great Johan Cruyff by his former manager at Genk, Hein Vanhaezebrouck.